-Sensors based on strain gauges are suitable for any case which involves any elastic deformation, like torsion or feed force.
-They achieve an excellent linearity and repeatability and for fixed tooling are available in two variations:
+Sensors based on strain gauges are suitable for all cases, which involve any elastic deformation, like torsion, feed force or surface strein.
+They achieve an excellent linearity and repeatability over extended periods of time.
+Three variants are available:

 - FFR (Feed-Force-Ring / Wheatstone) for integration into spindles and feed axis

 - FFP (Feed-Force-Plate / Wheatstone) for integration below turrets